Is Celsius Bad for You? Fact Checking & Ingredient Analysis

 Side Effects of Celsius Drinks

-Although Celsius is marketed as a clean and effective energy drink, it still contains bioactive compounds that can cause side effects in some individuals.
+Although Celsius is marketed as a clean, fitness-focused energy drink, it contains powerful bioactive compounds that can affect individuals differently based on their sensitivity to caffeine, digestive health, and overall diet.

-Some people may also experience headaches or gastrointestinal distress if consuming Celsius on an empty stomach or in combination with other stimulants.
+Some may also experience headaches or gastrointestinal upset, particularly if consumed on an empty stomach or alongside other stimulants.

 Increased Heart Rate or Blood Pressure